Dua Lipa Hits Stage In Revealing Sequin Top At Hungary’s Sziget Festival

 Dua Lipa wowed in Hungary as she wore a super revealing top during her performance.
-She wore a tiny pink string bikini top, and accessorized with a sequin overlay top.
+She wore a tiny pink string bikini top and accessorized with a sequin overlay top.
 The sequin top was made up of extra-large circular sequins that hugged her body and accentuated her busty figure.
 Because the sequin top was so revealing, her assets were on full display as well as her flat tummy.
 Dua paired the outfit with some casual and baggy Adidas jogging pants and sneakers, so she looked sexy but also comfortable during her set.

 The performance was part of Hungary’s Sziget Festival.
 Dua looked great with a short bob, going with a mostly natural look with a pop of blue eyeshadow and glossy pink lips, according to the Daily Mail.

-She tweeted her excitement about the show, saying that “My first ever major festival headline show.
+She tweeted her excitement about the show, saying that “my first ever major festival headline show.
 What an absolute dream.
 I don’t know how we got here so fast but I never wanna leave.
 Love you all so much for last night… life is pretty crazy.”
-And indeed, her fans are also happy for Dua, who’s gaining traction and popularity as a singer.
+And indeed, her fans are also happy for Dua, who is gaining traction and popularity as a singer.

 SZIGET!
 12.08.2018 My first ever major festival headline show.
 What an absolute dream.
 I don’t know how we got here so fast but I never wanna leave.
 Love you all so much for last night… life is pretty crazy ☄️☄️☄️ // shot by Pixie Levinson pic.twitter.com/QNmsDz09AM